xplosionmind/pise-notes.club/_notes/Contemporary History/others/Contemporary History by Lili Murciano.md

 when they saw that common soldiers were being treated as slaved and sent to a more or less certain death instead of the officials and top commanders that ordered them to.
-This realisation was what caused the birth of the [revolution against the bourgeoisie in Russia, the November Revolution in Germany and the civil war in Finland]{.ul}.
+This realisation was what caused the birth of the revolution against the bourgeoisie in Russia, the November Revolution in Germany and the civil war in Finland.

 With the men at the front, fields and factories were filled by women to replace the husbands, brothers and fathers that had worked there prior